BGT-M/spartan2/README.md

 - start jupyter notebook
 - click to see each jupyter notebook (xxx.ipynb) demo for each algorithm, or see the following guidline.

+## API docs

-In the future, docs of code can be read from [readthedocs](https://spartan2.readthedocs.io/en/latest/).
+The docs of code can be read from [readthedocs](https://spartan2.readthedocs.io/en/latest/).

-## Live-tutorials: Table of Contents
+## live-tutorials: Table of Contents

 All contents are collected in another repository [spartan-tutorials](https://github.com/BGT-M/spartan2-tutorials), you can clone that repository to get all the notebooks and example data to run on your own.